Kinson: St. Andrew's Church

 The area was historically used by the smuggler Isaac Gulliver whose men would carry the contraband up from The Chines in Poole Bay and take it across Cranborne Chase to be distributed to patrons all over Southern England.
 Gulliver had several properties in the area; however, all of the contraband were stored in the tower of St Andrew's Church (the marks of the ropes used to haul it up can still be seen in the soft sandstone walls of the tower) and in several stone graves in the churchyard which were constructed for this purpose and never saw a coffin.
 A tunnel was also reputed to exist to allow smugglers to escape to the local river under cover (this has never been proved, however).

 Also in the churchyard is the grave of one Robert Trotman, who was killed when trying to land contraband on the shore near Poole.
 Smugglers at the time were regarded by some as folk heroes, as they circumvented high government taxes on goods such as alcohol, tobacco, etc. The presence of this grave openly in the churchyard, with its rhyming elegy to the deceased, is an interesting comment on the social status at the time of people who were technically criminals.

 Near this church is a bridge over Millham's Splash, a small offshoot of the River Stour.
 In the early years of the twentieth century this was a ford, and while travelling by carriage from Canford House to Highcliffe Castle the future Kaiser of Germany became bogged in the water and had to be rescued by the locals.
 They had cause to regret this act before very long with the outbreak of World War I.

 Some descendants of Isaac Gulliver remained in Kinson and brought it a further notable connection.
 Isaac's grandson Isaac Fryer lived at Kinson House, which passed to his daughter Ada Russell.
 Ada's sister-in-law Isabella Russell was the grandmother of Agnes Sybil Thorndike, the actress, who spent several childhood holidays at Kinson.
 In the hamlet of Ensbury the Rev. John Hiley Austen lived in the ancient Ensbury Manor.
 He was an antiquarian, collector of fossils, and the author of 'A Guide to the Geology of the Isle of Purbeck and the South-West Coast of Hampshire'.

 Politics

 Kinson is part of the Bournemouth West parliamentary constituency.
 Kinson is also the main part of the Kinson ward which elects three councillors to Bournemouth, Christchurch and Poole Council.

+Kingstone was formerly a tything and chapelry in the parish of Great Canford, in 1866 Kinson became a separate civil parish, on 1 April 1931 the parish was abolished and merged with Bournemouth.
+In 1921 the parish had a population of 3429.
+It is now in the unparished area of Bournemouth.